automl/amltk/CONTRIBUTING.md

 The exception to this rule is any modules a user must explicitly import for the integration.
-In this case, it is fine to assume the user has the required dependancies and any error generated is considered user error and if possible guide them to the `pip install "amltk[optional_dep]"` that they require for the integration.
+In this case, it is fine to assume the user has the required dependencies and any error generated is considered user error and if possible guide them to the `pip install "amltk[optional_dep]"` that they require for the integration.

-#### Dependancy updates
+#### Dependency updates
 We have `dependabot` enabled in the repository using the `.github/dependabot.yml`.
-This bot will periodically make pull requests to the repository that update dependancies.
+This bot will periodically make pull requests to the repository that update dependencies.
 Do not accept these blindly but rather wait for any CI to finish and ensure all tests still pass.